HoriaBosoanca/callgo-client/README.md

 ## Todo
 ### Soon
-Implement redirect to menu when the websocket closes \ Reimplement list component and kicking \
 Learn about sync.mutex and use it on the server (to safely write to ws connections and maps) \
-Make a member and meeting cleanup system on the server \
+Make a member and meeting cleanup system on the server + stableMembers cleanup on client \
 Use more goroutines on the server \
 Move client to rpi and link it to domain
 ### Later